tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 An implementation of TLS 1.3 produces a number of values as part of the key schedule (see {{Section 7.1 of !TLS13}}).
-If ECH was successfully negotiated for a given connection, these labels MUST be followed by the Random from the Inner ClientHello.
+If ECH was successfully negotiated for a given connection, these labels MUST be followed by the value of the Random field from the Inner ClientHello.
-Otherwise, the Random from the Outer ClientHello MUST be used.
+Otherwise, the Random field from the Outer ClientHello MUST be used.

 Each of the following labels correspond to the equivalent secret produced by the key schedule: